 Following the BEAD Guidelines Section 2.7.1 related to projects financed by BEAD, the state of Arkansas will require prospective applicants to provide information on past records and future commitments to compliance with federal labor and employment laws.
 The applicant will be required to demonstrate past compliance with federal labor and employment laws in the context of deployment and operation of existing broadband services over the past three years.
-As required by NTIA, new broadband service providers without compliance records must be permitted to submit forward-looking commitments and plans to be in compliance with strong labor and employment standards and protections with respect to any BEAD-funded projects.
+As required by NTIA, new broadband service providers without compliance records must be permitted to submit forward-looking commitments to strong labor and employment standards and protections with respect to any BEAD- funded projects.